Powered by ProofFactor - Social Proof Notifications

 Try to choose a quiet spot where you won’t be interrupted, maybe your bedroom, the library, or a calm corner of your house.
 Keep your desk tidy and clear of anything that doesn’t belong there.
 If you like visuals, you can even decorate your space with sticky notes or Post-it notes of key terms or definitions you want to remember.

 Lighting also matters.
 Natural light is great for helping you focus, but if that’s not possible, make sure your study area is well-lit.
+Recognizing the role of eye care for college students can help you stay comfortable during long hours at your desk.
 And while it’s tempting to scroll through TikTok between revision sessions, keeping your phone out of sight can do wonders for your attention and productivity.

 If you’re someone who likes to listen while working, quiet instrumental music or background sounds can help you focus.
 But if silence works best for you, stick with that.
 The main goal is to create a space that supports how you learn best.